Confederación Sudamericana de Natación

 Confederación Sudamericana de Natación (CONSANAT) is the South American Swimming Confederation, which oversees international aquatics competitions among South American countries.
-It is affiliated to FINA, the international federation for swimming, via ASUA, the swimming continental association for the Americas.
+It is affiliated to World Aquatics, the international federation for swimming, via PanAm Aquatics, the swimming continental association for the Americas.

 CONSANAT formed on March 16, 1929 in Santiago, Chile.
 Its office is currently located in Rio de Janeiro, Brazil.

 CONSANAT organizes South American aquatics championships in diving, swimming, open water swimming, synchronized swimming, and water polo.
 It also maintains the South American Records and South American Junior Records.

 Member National Federations

 Note: As French Guiana is an overseas department of France, it is not a CONSANAT member.
-Rather, it is a department of the French Swimming Federation, la Fédération Française de Natation (FFN).
+Rather, it is a department of the French Swimming Federation.

 Competitions

 CONSANAT organizes several South American aquatics championships, including: